Structure and Functions

 Functions

-- The management of the historical, cartographic and documentary collections, the bibliographic collections, the collection of instruments and the rest of the historical heritage of the National Geographic Institute, promoting its knowledge in society.
+• The management of historical, cartographic, and documentary funds, bibliographic collections, instrument collections, and the remaining historical heritage of the National Geographic Institute, promoting their understanding within society.

-- Both for its own area and that of the National Centre for Geographic Information (CNIG), the definition of the joint strategic framework and the functional coordination of central and peripheral services and national and international projects.
+• For both its own scope and that pertaining to the National Geographic Information Center (CNIG), the definition of a joint strategic framework and the functional coordination of central and peripheral services, as well as national and international projects.

-- The preparation of the preliminary draft budget proposal and the management and processing of the credits and expenses assigned to the management body, as well as the management of matters relating to contracting and subsidies within its competence, without prejudice to the competences of other higher or management bodies of the Department and in coordination with them.
+• The drafting of the preliminary budget proposal and the management and processing of credits and expenses allocated to the management body, as well as handling matters related to contracting and grants within its jurisdiction, without prejudice to the competencies of other higher or management bodies within the Department, and in coordination with them.

 Subdirectorate General for Cartography and Earth observation.